-With two-factor authentication, your account can only be accessed on devices you trust, such as your iPhone, Android, or other smartphone.
-When you want to sign in to your ID.me account, you'll need to provide two pieces of information—your username and password and the verification code from your trusted device.
-By entering the code or approving access, you're verifying that you are in possession of the device and it's actually you that's accessing the account.
+By entering the code, you're verifying that you are both in possession of the device and accessing your account.
 For example, if you have an iPhone and are signing into your account, you'll be prompted to enter your password and approve the login event from the ID.me Wallet app or by entering the verification code that's automatically displayed on your iPhone.

-Because your password alone is no longer enough to access your account, two-factor authentication dramatically improves the security of your ID.me Wallet and all the personal information you store with ID.me.
+Because your password alone is no longer enough to access your account, two-factor authentication dramatically improves the security of your account.

-Once signed in, you won’t be asked for a verification code on that account again unless you sign out completely or need to change your password for security reasons.
+Once signed in, you won’t be asked for a verification code on that account again unless you sign out completely or need to change your password.
 When you sign in on the web, you can choose to trust your browser, so you won’t be asked for a verification code the next time you sign in from that computer.

-A trusted device is a device that you've already signed in to using two-factor authentication.
-It’s a device we know is yours and that can be used to verify your identity by displaying a verification code from ID.me when you sign in on a different device or browser.
+A trusted device is a device that you've already used for two-factor authentication.
+Trusted devices like smartphones and tablets can be used to verify your identity by displaying a verification code from ID.me.

 Trusted phone numbers